stridecolossus/jove-blog/blog/part-5-terrain/swapchain-recreation.md

 2. The rendering surface is a plain `Handle` until it is composed with the physical device.
 However this handle is not used elsewhere and should be encapsulated into the surface component.

-TODO - this makes no sense...

-3. The surface handle is derived from the GLFW window and the Vulkan instance, however the surface _properties_ are also dependant on the selected physical device.
-This makes the existing surface class overly complex and hard to test.
+3. The surface _properties_ are also dependant on the physical device making the existing class overly complex and hard to test.

 The swapchain and surface will therefore be (hopefully) simplified and the logic to configure and recreate the swapchain will be factored out to new discrete components.